-During the last few years, our studies have included the following:
+During the last several years, our studies have included the following:

-Bible: Intro to the Bible, Intro to Paul’s Letters, Genesis, Exodus, the Passion of Jesus in the Four Gospels, Romans, Philemon, the birth narratives of Jesus (Matthew 1-2 and Luke 1-2), the Gospel of Matthew, the Gospel of Mark, the Gospel of Luke, the Gospel of John, Acts, Romans, First Corinthians, Second Corinthians, Galatians, Philippians, and Philemon
+Bible: Intro to the Bible, Intro to Paul’s Letters, Genesis, Exodus, the Psalms, the Passion of Jesus in the Four Gospels, the birth narratives of Jesus (Matthew 1-2 and Luke 1-2), the Gospel of Matthew, the Gospel of Mark, the Gospel of Luke, the Gospel of John, Acts, Romans, First Corinthians, Second Corinthians, Galatians, Philippians, and Philemon

 History: Overview of Church History, Lutheranism since Augsburg (1530 – present), “The Great Emergence” (Late 19th c. – present), Worship and Liturgy, Religious Violence: Past and Present

 Theology: Survey of Religious Traditions (Christian and non-Christian), Holy Communion, Prayer, Martin Luther’s Small Catechism

 Social Statements of the ELCA: “The Church in Society: A Lutheran Perspective”, “Abortion”, “The Death Penalty”, “Health and Healthcare: Our Shared Endeavor”, “The Church and Criminal Justice: Hearing the Cries”